lemrey/sdk-nrf/applications/thread_border_router/README.rst

          Favored: fd17:4a96:9b59:1::/64 prf:low
          Done

-      An example OMR prefix **fd17:4a96:9b59:1::/64** is used to create nRF TBR OMR address that can be reached from Ethernet network.
+      In the above example, the OMR prefix **fd17:4a96:9b59:1::/64** is used to create the nRF TBR OMR address that can be reached from Ethernet network.
-      Notice the IPv6 address **fd17:4a96:9b59:1:ac19:43e0:b905:c0af** starts with OMR prefix.
+      Notice that the IPv6 address **fd17:4a96:9b59:1:ac19:43e0:b905:c0af** starts with the OMR prefix.

 #.
-Ping nRF TBR's OMR address from the Linux host machine by using the ``ping <nRF TBR ip address>`` command.
+Ping the nRF TBR's OMR address from the Linux host machine by using the ``ping <nRF TBR ip address>`` command.
-   Following is a sample linux command output:
+   Following is a sample Linux command output:

    .. code-block:: console